To book Matthew Syed please contact your JLA Agent.

 Based on his own experience in international sport, Matthew has developed innovative, accessible ideas around how to create a culture of high performance in high pressure environments.
 For ten years Matthew was England’s number one table tennis player, a competitor at two Olympic Games and a three-time Commonwealth Champion.
 Now he is better known as a writer, sports journalist, and author of the best-sellers, Bounce - The Myth of Talent and the Power of Practice and Black Box Thinking: Why Most People Never Learn from Their Mistakes-But Some Do.

 Matthew applies his theory of peak performance to business and any aspect of life and achievement.
-He believes success is less to do with natural talent than with perseverance; and if you see success as a product of effort and purpose, then failure becomes an opportunity to adapt and grow.
+He explains that success is less to do with natural talent than with perseverance; and if you see success as a product of effort and purpose, then failure becomes an opportunity to adapt, innovate and grow.

 © Copyright 2019 JLA.
 All rights reserved.